+You don’t have to leave your student credit card behind when you graduate from college.
 Credit card companies will let you hold on to a student card for as long as you want.
-Keeping the account open, in fact, is a smart strategy for strengthening your credit score—along with continuing to make payments on time and paying off your balance each month.
-Your card issuer may even upgrade your account, which would let you benefit from richer rewards or better terms while still preserving your credit history.
+In fact, keeping the account open is a smart strategy for strengthening your credit score—along with continuing to make payments on time and paying off your balance each month.
+Your card issuer may even upgrade your account, which would let you benefit from richer rewards or better terms while preserving your credit history.

 Here are three ways to handle your student card after graduation.